-With the constant weather change in Singapore – one moment it is raining and the next moment the sun is blazing, we at Colief® wanted to share some sound advice around some simple and natural ways to keep coughs, colds and flu at bay.
+With the icy spell the UK is currently facing, we at Colief HQ wanted to share some sound advice around some simple and natural ways to keep coughs, colds and flu at bay.

 Eating a healthy, balanced diet packed with fresh fruit and vegetables will help to boost the immune systems of your whole family.
 Have a fussy eater?
 There are tons of ways of getting extra vitamins and minerals into your child’s diet without them suspecting; grate carrot and celery into pasta sauces, make a fun fruit and yoghurt smoothie with a secret addition of spinach or bake cakes with banana, carrot or courgette as the main ingredient.

 If it’s too late and the dreaded cold has hit your little one, there are a few things you can do to alleviate the symptoms until it has passed.